 Your industry will dictate the website tools and features you need for your business.
 So we looked at the capabilities of both platforms to see which best meets the needs of businesses in multiple industries, including everything from restaurants, photographers, and dental practices to those selling services or products online.

 10% of Overall Score

 While you may hope to never need support, quality support can make a big difference when needed.
 We looked at the availability of customer support from each provider, including its support channels (e.g., phone, live chat, email) and the hours support is available to determine which is better.

 20% of Overall Score

-Nothing compares to firsthand experience, so we added our own expert opinion.
-We also included our thoughts on value for the price, quality of features, ease of use, and popularity.
+We examined both systems and utilized them to build a website.
+This enabled us to use our own expertise to inform functionality and support options.
+We also included our thoughts on value for the price, quality of the features, ease of use, and popularity.